gitcommitshow/rudder-github-app/README.md

 ## Roadmap

 - [x] When an external contributor (not the internal team) raises a PR, post a comment to sign CLA and label PR `Pending CLA`
-- [x] On signing CLA, remove `Pending CLA` label and never ask that user to sign the CLA again on any of our repo in future
+- [x] On signing CLA, remove `Pending CLA` label from all the PRs of that user.
+Never ask that user to sign the CLA on any of our repo in future
 - [x] On `rudder-transformer` PR merge, post a comment to raise PR in `integrations-config`
 - [ ] On `integrations-config` PR merge, psot a comment to join Slack's product-releases channel to get notified when that integration goes live
+- [ ] On `integrations-config` PR merge, post a comment to raise PR in `rudder-docs`

 ## Requirements